dahlia/fedify/docs/manual/actor.md

 that takes context data and a bare handle, and returns a [`CryptoKeyPair`] object which is defined in the Web Cryptography API.

-Usuaully, you need to generate a key pair for each actor when the actor is created (i.e., when a new user is signed up), and securely store an actor's key pair in the database.
+Usually, you need to generate a key pair for each actor when the actor is created (i.e., when a new user is signed up), and securely store an actor's key pair in the database.
 The key pair dispatcher should load the key pair from the database and return it.